 If you have someone who knows they are 10kg overweight, their goal will be to lose that 10 kilos.
-Now for most people the first thing they will do is lace up their trainers and head for a run or to the gym without even checking what they have in the fridge or cupboards.
+Now for most people, the first thing they will do is lace up their trainers and head for a run or to the gym without even checking what they have in the fridge or cupboards.

 You cannot out-train a bad diet, no matter how much exercise you do.
 The best way to lose weight is to check your nutrition and then look at your activity levels.
 If your diet is balanced, then it is likely down to your low activity levels that have caused the weight gain.

 To ensure weight loss a person has to be in a calorie deficit.
-This cant be done through eating less calories than you require in a day, exercising more to burn more calories in a day or combining a balance of the two.
+This cant be done through eating fewer calories than you require in a day, exercising more to burn more calories in a day or combining a balance of the two.

-Developing your knowledge further by studying a course around Nutrition will allow you to work with a variety of clients a leading you to having a higher level of information to help your clients through their fitness journey.
+Developing your knowledge further by studying a course around Nutrition will allow you to work with a variety of clients a leading you to have a higher level of information to help your clients through their fitness journey.

-Designed for those working as a personal trainer or nutrition advisor looking to help their clients further from the inside out, get in touch with Focus Training today to find out more about what this course can do for you.
+Designed for those working as a personal trainer or nutrition adviser looking to help their clients further from the inside out, get in touch with Focus Training today to find out more about what this course can do for you.